24-bit or 32-bit float?

 File bit depth

-Today, both 24-bit PCM and 32-bit float have become standard formats, though not for exactly the same reasons.
+Today, 24-bit PCM and 32-bit float are both widely used, but they do not serve exactly the same purpose.

 The internal precision of the DAW audio engine